 All auditions take place at the Little Theatre unless otherwise posted.
 Pensacola Little Theatre is YOUR community theatre, and auditions are open to EVERYONE.
 No experience is required.
-Reading the play is not required before an audition, although you can come by the main office and read a perusal copy of the play you are auditioning for.
+Reading the play is not required before an audition, although you can come to the main office and read a perusal copy of the play you are auditioning for.
 The perusal copy may not leave the building.
 Even if you have never been in a play before, don’t be shy about auditioning.
 During each season, we have roles of all sizes for adults, teens, and children.
 We encourage performers of all ethnicities, gender identities, religious backgrounds, ages, and capabilities to audition.

 AUDITIONING FOR A NON-MUSICAL PLAY